neurodata/blog.neurodata.io/_posts/2018-10-27-numerical-packages.md

 ### Find

 1. To make your code findable, we recommend three steps:
-    1. make the code open source on a searchable code repository (e.g., [github](https://github.com/) or [gitlab](https://about.gitlab.com/)),
+    1. Make the code open source on a searchable code repository (e.g., [github](https://github.com/) or [gitlab](https://about.gitlab.com/)).
-    2.  generate a permanent Digital Object Identifier (DOI) so that you can freely move the code to other web-servies if you so desire without breaking the links (e.g., using [zenodo](https://zenodo.org/)), and
+    2. Generate a permanent Digital Object Identifier (DOI) so that you can freely move the code to other web-servies if you so desire without breaking the links (e.g., using [zenodo](https://zenodo.org/)).
-    3.  add a license so that others can freely use your code without worrying about legal ramifications (see [here](https://opensource.org/licenses) for options).
+    3. Add a license so that others can freely use your code without worrying about legal ramifications (see [here](https://opensource.org/licenses) for options).

 ### Install